OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ### REST and EWS

-Your add-in can use REST but not EWS, and the add-in's permission must be set to `ReadWriteMailbox` to enable REST access to the owner's mailbox.
+Your add-in can use REST and the add-in's permission must be set to `ReadWriteMailbox` to enable REST access to the owner's mailbox.
+EWS is not supported.

 ## See also